ashfurrow/blog/source/blog/2017-11-04-so-i-have-been-struggling.html.markdown

 See... psychiatrists all have these little questionnaires that measures changes in different symptoms of depression.
 Things like mood, appetite, sleeping patterns, interest in activities, and of course, thoughts of suicide.
 I took the usual questionnaire and my results were only a _slight_ improvement from September.
 Not promising.

-My psychiatrist noticed that one score on the questionnaire had significantly worsened, a really important question.
+My psychiatrist noticed that one score on one questionnaire had significantly worsened, a really important question.
 And so I got to have _that_ conversation.
 You know the one, right?

-"And how often would you say that you think about ending your life?"
+_"And how often would you say that you think about ending your life?"_

-"That's quite a lot."
+_"That's quite a lot."_

-"Do you have access to any firearms?"
+_"Do you have access to any firearms?"_

-"What do you think you would do if you decided to act on these thoughts?"
+_"What do you think you would do if you decided to act on these thoughts?"_

 I always hate this conversation.
 I feel so ashamed of myself.
 I know I shouldn't but I do.
 I feel like a dog getting its nose rubbed into a mess it's made.